 People tend to think that 'About Us' pages have to sound formal to gain credibility and trust.
-Most people find it easier to trust real human beings rather than a description that sounds like it came from an automaton.
+But most people find it easier to trust real human beings rather than a description that sounds like it came from an automaton.
 Trying to sound formal on your 'About Us' page results in stiff, “safe” copy and design -- the perfect way to make sure your company stays invisible.

 Eight Hour Day does a great job of showcasing the people behind the company to make the brand seem human.
 Including the founders' names in the header of the website and featuring the photos of them on the 'About Us' page drives home the point that Nathan and Katie are a "couple that loves to create."
-Even the picture of their dog makes you think Eight Hour Day has real people behind the brand.

 When you’re whipping up your 'About Us' page, make sure to avoid industry jargon and instead use your authentic voice to describe your product or service.
 Sure, it needs to be polished and free of errors, but it should always sound friendly and real.